 - Investigations by MUTE.

-How Baby T Became a Prostitute
+Baby T becomes a prostitute.

 Baby T is the third child of Maa Tsuru and her runaway husband, Kwei, while Fofo is the fourth.
 Their jobless father abandoned them mainly as a result of the superstitious belief that Maa Tsuru has been cursed from birth.

-Then Baby T is sexually abused by her mother’s second lover, Kpakpo and thereafter defiled by Onko, a generous uncle who lives in the same compound with them and in whom she tries to confide.
+Then Baby T is sexually abused by her mother’s second lover, Kpakpo and thereafter defiled by Onko, a generous uncle who lives in the same compound with them and inwhom she tries to confide.

 Through Kpakpo’s diabolical machinations, Baby T is literally sold to a prostitution ring consisting of Madam Abidjan, Maami Brooni and Poison, the street lord and ring-leader.
 She is made to work as a child prostitute in Maami Brooni’s brothel with her earnings sent to her mother, Maa Tsuru, who simply turns a blind eye.

-How Baby T Died
+Baby T is killed.